Banshee1221/banshee1221.github.io/_posts/2018-06-27-cwl_pipeline_astro.md

 <figure>
     <img style="border: .5px solid black;" class="img-responsive" src="/assets/images/cwl_toil_time_chart.png" alt="Blasting Students with Science"/>
-    <figcaption style="margin-top: 0px; font-size: 13px; text-align: center"><i>3 Observations Enabled</i></figcaption>
+    <figcaption style="margin-top: 0px; font-size: 13px; text-align: center"><i>Three Observations Enabled</i></figcaption>
 </figure>

 These results are to be expected.
 The results of the manual execution of each step and the `cwl-runner` step should be more or less the same, whereas the `cwltoil` execution should scale to be faster based on how many observations are enabled!
-In this case there were 3.
+In this case there were three.

 ## Final Thoughts